 Becoming an electrician may be a great career opportunity for you.
 You get to work in a group or on your own.
 You will be working on many exciting projects as an electrician, going to new places, and meeting new people.
 A career as an electrician means great life satisfaction and job satisfaction.

 So, how can you start your career as an electrician?
 It is simple and has a few pre-requisites.
-You need a high school diploma or GED.
-Next, you have to be physically sound and work on your own and in a group.
-You will need good hand-eye coordination and the ability to do things manually.
+First, you need a high school diploma or GED.
+Next, you have to be physically sound and work independently and in a group.
+Finally, you will need good hand-eye coordination and the ability to do things manually.

 Next, you need an education in an electrician tech school.
 You will learn about electricity, how it works, job skills and some math.
 You will learn how to work safely with electricity.
 You will work with heavy machinery, electronics, lighting systems, electrical troubleshooting, and much more.